HamadNasir10/Computer-Networks-Client-Server-Projects/README.md

 Run each file on seperate terminal/cmd.

-After running client.c respective file/item will b send to server.c terminal.
+After running client.c respective file/item will be sent to server.c terminal.